 As of 2020, Matthew also founded Cleveland Time Records, a record label that records, distributes, and promotes jazz artists from the city of Cleveland.
 Cleveland Time was its aptly-titled initial release.

-Matthew is proudly sponsored by Remic Microphones (Denmark).
+Matthew is proudly sponsored by DeJacques straps and Remic microphones.

 1972 Selmer Mark VI Tenor Saxophone